Free and Open Indo-Pacific: Bangladesh's Indo-Pacific outlook

 In April 2023, the foreign ministry of Bangladesh formally announced its Indo-Pacific Outlook with 15 points which emphasized a "peaceful, secure and inclusive" Indo-Pacific.
 The Bangladeshi strategy promotes resilience in global value chains; food, water and energy security; freedom of navigation and overflight; maritime security and counter-terrorism; combating crime networks; nonproliferation, peacekeeping, sustainable development, SDG 14, and the "unimpeded and free flow of commerce in the Indo-Pacific".

 Although Bangladesh is not a member of the Indo-Pacific Economic Framework for Prosperity (IPEF), it considers the framework vital for fostering stability, openness, and cooperation across the Indo-Pacific region, including the Bengal Basin, and for enhancing its economic growth through the Bay of Bengal.

-South Korea's diplomatic strategy
+South Korea's Indo-Pacific strategy

 South Korea's approach to the Indo-Pacific is based on cooperation and complementarity between its New Southern Policy and the U.S.'s and the Quad's Indo-Pacific policy, but without openly antagonizing China.

 In this respect, South Korea is balancing the desire for foreign policy autonomy with the need for strategic alliances, above all with the United States.

 In December 2022, South Korea released its "Strategy for a Free, Peaceful, and Prosperous Indo-Pacific Region," outlining its commitment to a rules-based international order, maritime cooperation, non-proliferation, and economic security.

+With Lee Jae-myung's inauguration as South Korean president in June 2025, this Indo-Pacific strategy was expected to be scrapped.